Fantasy Football: Starts, Sits, Sleepers and Risks for every game in Week 2

 Need Fantasy Football lineup advice?
 Talk to CBS Sports on your Google Assistant to get insights on the best sleepers and to help decide between players.
 Just start with, "Hey Google, talk to CBS Sports."

 Looking for some lineup advice?
 You've come to the right place.
-First, use Dave Richard's Cheat Sheets and then go through every game on the schedule right here to find out who Dave is starting and sitting for all 32 teams.
+First, go through every game on the schedule right here to find out who Dave is starting and sitting for all 32 teams, and then use his Cheat Sheets — for PPR leagues here, and for non-PPR leagues here — to lock in the right players.

 Ravens at Bengals